TwitchPlaysPokemon/tpp-core/Core/README.md

 and execute a bunch of basic commands, like `!reddit` or `!stop`.
 More elaborate features are still under active development.

-## run
+## run the project
 First, ensure the project builds and runs on your system by executing it once.
 For example, to see all command line options, do
 ```
 dotnet run -- --help
 ```
-Then, try to test your yet non-existing config files using `testconfigs`.
+Then, try to test your yet non-existing base config file using `testconfig`.
-It will tell you what files you need and how to create them.
+It will tell you what file you need and how to create it.
 ```
-dotnet run -- testconfigs
+dotnet run -- testconfig
 ```
 You need to customize a few configurations:
 - `Chat.Username` and `Chat.Password` contain the credentials of some Twitch account that will be the chat bot.
    You can obtain an oauth token from [here](https://twitchapps.com/tmi/)
-- Add your name to `Chat.OperatorNames` to be able to do stuff requiring elevated privileges, for example issuing the !stop command.
+- Add your name to `Chat.OperatorNames` to be able to do stuff requiring elevated privileges, for example issuing the `!stop` command.
 - No chat messages are actually being sent by default.
   To change this, set `Chat.Channel` to some unpopulated twitch channel, preferably the bot's own channel, and add the channel name to `Chat.SuppressionOverrides`.